 Even with Raine on my right and Twil on my left, as we walked up the long concrete pathway on the green, this place unnerved me.

 Not the same way as Outside, otherworldly realms on the razor’s edge of human comprehension, or being lost in the Sharrowford cult’s pocket dimension, but a sensation more animal discomfort than fear.
 An itch between my shoulder blades.
 A tightness in my chest.
 A need to look everywhere all at once, but also make myself small and unremarkable.

-The green between the two rows of flats was covered in scraggly brown grass, not doing too well in the winter, scared by tire-marks from bikes and littered with empty cans and cigarette ends in any convenient corner – plus several dessicated dog turds, and more than one or two used condoms.
+The green between the two rows of flats was covered in scraggly brown grass, not doing too well in the winter, scarred by tire-marks from bikes and littered with empty cans and cigarette ends in any convenient corner – plus several dessicated dog turds, and more than one or two used condoms.
 Several half-dead trees struggled up from their potting gaps between concrete slabs.

 We passed a few people, teenagers – and young adults dressed like teenagers – all greased hair and imitation jewelry, smoking cigarettes in the shelter between two of the blocks, glaring out at the world as if looking for a fight.
 Old women made entirely of boot leather.
-A trio of muscled, tattooed men hanging around on a corner, one who whom had a huge, stained dressing dressing over one eye.
+A trio of muscled, tattooed men hanging around on a corner, one who whom had a huge, stained dressing over one eye.

 Twice, brave souls offered to sell us ‘smack’ – though I didn’t know what that was – or rather, they offered it to Raine, who turned them down with a shake of the head and a ‘nah thanks mate’.
 Once, a lad hooted something rude at us, trotting in our direction across the grass, and I’d struggled quite hard not to flinch.

 Twil glared at him, barely growling, and he made himself scarce.